jhucompilers/fall2022/assign/assign05.md

 title: "Assignment 5"
 ---

-*This assignment description is somewhat preliminary, but has enough information for you to get started.
-It will be updated.*
+*This assignment description is fairly complete, but doesn't yet have specific examples of optimized code.
+It will be updated when code examples are available.*

 **Due date**: Friday, Dec 9th by 11pm